 The mission of our MBA program is to offer high-quality graduate education for students who have varied educational and professional backgrounds.
 We were named one of the best MBA programs in the country by the Princeton Review, which noted how flexible the program is for professional students who work full time.
 CEO Magazine also named UL Lafayette’s MBA program among the top 68 in North America.

 Our program develops the business skills and knowledge necessary to progress in current positions, qualify for career changes, and succeed in managerial and leadership positions in business and society.
-Our curriculum integrates total quality management concepts, ethical considerations, international dimensions, and technological applications as well as involvement with the business community, making us one of the best MBA programs in the Southeast.
+Our curriculum integrates total quality management concepts, ethical considerations, international dimensions, and technological applications as well as involvement with the business community, making us one of the best MBA programs in the Southeast and in the U.S.

 One MBA Degree, Three Options